Gallopsled/pwntools/docs/source/globals.rst

     - :data:`pwnlib.context.context`
     - Responsible for most of the pwntools convenience settings
     - Set `context.log_level = 'debug'` when troubleshooting your exploit
-    - Scope-aware, so you can disable logging for a subsection of code via ``pwnlib.context.ContextType.local``
+    - Scope-aware, so you can disable logging for a subsection of code via :meth:`.ContextType.local`
 - ``remote``, ``listen``, ``ssh``, ``process``
     - :mod:`pwnlib.tubes`
     - Super convenient wrappers around all of the common functionality for CTF challenges